Transmit What You Need: Task-Adaptive Semantic Communications for Visual Information: Proposed Task-Adaptive Semantic Communication Systems

+where $[K]$ indicates a set of integers less than or equal to $K$, and $w_{[K]}=\{w_1,\cdots,w_{K}\}$.
+Eq. \eqref{eq:imp_eff} states that if it holds, Tx can filter out $w_K$, which can be easily inferred from other statements, while reducing the communication cost.
+With this understanding, Tx can iteratively filter out statements until the inequality is nearly collapsed.
+In practice, however, the $\mathbb{P}(\hat{W}^*_s)$ is intractable to compute.
+To address this, we adopt a simple yet effective algorithm that can be implemented by using the conditional probability and an arbitrary threshold $\tau$: filtering out $w_K$, if $\mathbb{P}(w_K|\hat{W}_s^*)>\tau$.
+Intuitively, we aim to filter out a certain statement if it can be inferred from others with a sufficiently high probability, while considering the cost.

+We attempt to fundamentally analyze the semantic filtering strategies by considering the extracted features as a form of statements.
+For feature maps, which are widely used in prior works \cite{ref15, ref16, ref18, ref23}, it is infeasible to analyze the redundancy of each component feature.
+In contrast, we utilize the conditional probability, $\mathbb{P}(w_K|\hat{W}_s^*)$, which directly implies the redundancy of each component statement.

-For the extracted visual semantics, our framework compresses them by filtering out less informative or redundant information.
-For layouts, it is hard to filter out them because the layouts are the only semantics bearing spatial information.
-Also, objects and relations present the categories of recognized objects and their relations, which contain non-overlapping information.
+Let us then specify our semantic filtering algorithm.
+We particularly focus on the scene graph $\mathcal{G}$ as semantics, since other semantics show their own unique information that is disjoint from others.
+For example, the layouts are the only semantics that bear spatial information.
+Likewise, objects and relations present the categories of recognized objects and their relations, which contain sufficiently compact information.
+On the other hand, the scene graph $\mathcal{G}$, which merges objects and relations, may contain less informative or redundant subgraphs that can be dropped in transmission.
 For other semantics, such as feature maps and semantic segmentation maps, prior methods exist to mask them to compress the information.

-On the other hand, we here focus on scene graphs, which combine objects and relations, containing less-informative or redundant sub-graphs that can be dropped in transmission.
-The probability of the scene graph $\mathcal{G}$ is:

-Based on the probability formulation, we here consider two scenarios for filtering: less informative and redundant cases.